 These forms are valid for one year only.
 Therefore, they must be submitted each year to keep banks from deducting tax.

-Starting June 2015, when interest income from all the branches of the bank exceeds Rs.10,000 in a financial year, a 10% tax on interest earned will be deducted.
-The interest earned should be shown in ‘income from other sources.’
+Starting June 2015, when interest income from all the branches of the bank including from recurring deposits, exceeds Rs.10,000 in a financial year, a 10% tax on interest earned will be deducted.
+The interest earned should be shown in ‘income from other sources.